Category 95: American Cream Ale

 Perceived Malt Aroma & Flavor: Can vary from low to medium-high depending on the underlying style

-Perceived bitterness: Low to medium-low
+Perceived Bitterness: Low to medium-low

 Fermentation Characteristics: Typical of underlying beer style